dreramirez91/FurEverHome/.gitlab/issue_templates/Default.md

 ### Acceptance Criteria:

-- [ ] As a new user, I can enter my email and password into a form on the frontend
+- [ ] As a new user, I can enter my username and password into a form on the frontend
 - [ ] This sends a request to the backend which creates a row in the DB
 - [ ] A 200 response is sent to the frontend and the user is redirected to their dashboard (a page only visible when logged in)